 Spatial reference system

-GanosBase uses an integer as the SRID to reference the SRS definition.
-A Trajectory object is associated with SRS by using its own SRID value.
+A spatial reference system (SRS) defines how to associate a trajectory object with a specific location on Earth.
+GanosBase uses an integer SRID (Spatial Reference System Identifier) to reference the SRS definition.
+Each trajectory object is associated with an SRS through its own SRID value.

 For more information, see Spatial reference.